Taran-0107/assembler-CO-project-IIITD-/README.md

 this repository contains the code for Computer Organisation(CO) group project of Btech 1st year IIITD. students in the group: Tarandeep Singh, Tanmay Khatri, Sweta Singdha, Tejas Jaiswal

-the provided code converts input in form of assembly language, to machine code the input is given through a file "stdin.txt" and the output is written to the file "stdout.txt" the code main file is "Assembler.py"
+the provided code converts input in form of assembly language, to machine code the input is given through the terminal and the output is printed in the terminal the code main file is "Assembler.py"

 the code consists of 4 main parts: